-Our products are all based on our recombinant human collagen extracted from tobacco plants.
+Our products are all based on our rhCollagen extracted from tobacco plants.
 Any disruption to the supply of tobacco plants or any change in its availability for use would delay our production of collagen and adversely affect commercial utilization of our products.